 Ralph Martin is the president of Renewal Ministries, an organization devoted to Catholic renewal and evangelization.
 He is a popular speaker, radio and television host, and the author of a number of books, most recently The Urgency of the New Evangelization: Answering the Call and Will Many Be Saved?
 What Vatican II Actually Teaches and Its Implications for the New Evangelization.

-The early Church had a process in which a teacher guided seekers through stages of inquiry and purification, culminating in a final phase called “mystagogy”—“the revelation of the mysteries.”
+The early Church had a process in which teacher-guided seekers through stages of inquiry and purification, culminating in a final phase called “mystagogy”—“the revelation of the mysteries.”
 The instruction of the early Christians is what we all need, whether we are a newly baptized Christian or a lifelong Catholic.

 Designed as a devotional and instructive guide for the fifty days between Easter and Pentecost, Living the Mysteries is a rich spiritual resource that offers a daily reading from one of the Church’s great teachers and a plan for implementing its lessons in your daily prayer and works.